WeblateOrg/weblate/docs/admin/backup.rst

 * Weblate settings as :file:`settings.py` (there is also expanded version in :file:`settings-expanded.py`).
 * PostgreSQL database backup as :file:`database.sql`.

-The database backups are by default saved as plain text, but they can also be compressed or entirely skipped by using :setting:`DATABASE_BACKUP`.
+The database backups are saved as plain text by default, but they can also be compressed or entirely skipped using :setting:`DATABASE_BACKUP`.

 Version control repositories
 ++++++++++++++++++++++++++++